spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 annotations must be prefixed with `custom`.

 If you need more information on how to write an annotation function please refer to the [developer's guide](developers-guide/writing-sparv-modules).
-If you have written a rather general annotation module you could consider writing a Sparv plugin.
+If you have written a rather general annotation module, you could consider writing a Sparv plugin.
 This way other people will be able to use your annotator.
 Read more about writing plugins in the [developer's guide](developers-guide/writing-plugins).